s0mnaths/Music-Party/README.md

 ## How?
 1. Create a room & set the permissions.
-2. Share the room code.
+2. Share the room code & let others join.
 3. Play songs and let others vote to play/pause & skip!

 ## Run locally